 The Council has made extensive investment in training in line with its Learning and Development Strategy for staff.
-Staff Training is delivered in various ways including via our digital learning platform that allows staff to undertake learning remotely at a time that is convenient for them, and at "in person" training events.
+Staff Training is delivered in various ways including via our digital learning platform that allows staff to undertake learning remotely and at a time that is convenient for them, and at "in person" training events.

-An extensive onboarding programme is in place to ensure that officers have the best possible start with the Council and understand the culture and values of working within a local authority setting.
+An extensive onboarding programme has also been developed to ensure that officers have the best possible start with the Councils and understand the culture and values of working within a local authority setting.